CuteNikki/discord-bot/README.md

 ## Contributing

-Contributions, issues and feature requests are welcome.
+Contributions, issues, and feature requests are welcome.
-Feel free to check <a href="https://github.com/CuteNikki/discord-bot/issues">issues page</a> if you want to contribute.
+Feel free to check the [issues page](https://github.com/CuteNikki/discord-bot/issues) if you want to contribute.

 ## Show your support